jellybob/NeosShop/README.md

 # Caveats:
   * Maintains only session_id, so if browser is closed session is lost.
-    * To fix this cookies needs to be mainted.
+    * To fix this cookies needs to be maintained.

   * Business logics are held on models.
     * Some logics can be moved to a service class.